Director, Legal Writing & Appellate Advocacy

 Solo practice, 1999 – 2001.
 Cameron, Hodges, Coleman, LaPointe, & Wright, 2001 – 2004.
 Professional Affiliations: The Florida Bar; United States District Court, Middle District of Florida; Eighth Judicial Circuit Bar Association; Trustee, Florida Supreme Court Historical Society

-Professional Affiliations: The Florida Bar; United States District Court, Middle District of Florida; Eighth Judicial Circuit Bar Association; Trustee, Florida Supreme Court Historical Society
+Professional Affiliations: The Florida Bar; United States District Court, Middle District of Florida; Eighth Judicial Circuit Bar Association; Florida Historical Society; Florida Supreme Court Historical Society

 - First half of a two-part course, both required for graduation.
 Includes emphasis on written legal analysis and preparation of predictive legal memoranda.